fernandopalafox/fernandopalafox.github.io/content/ambition.md

 Marcus Aurelius recognized the power of this attitude when he said that
 > a blazing fire makes flame and brightness out of everything that is thrown into it.

-*Amor fati* helped me navigate periods of stress and/or uncertainty, but I recently ran into what felt like a paradox: ambition necessarily requires a desire to change the status quo driven by some kind of discomfort.
+*Amor fati* helped me navigate periods of stress and/or uncertainty, but I recently ran into a contradiction: ambition necessarily requires a desire to change the status quo driven by some kind of discomfort.
 On the other hand, *amor fati* is all about literally loving the status quo by interpreting it in the best way possible.
-Both ideas seem contradictory, yet, they both feel important to me, so this note is on how I bring them together
+Both ideas feel important to me, so this is about how I bring them together.

 My solution is simple:
 1. Select ambitious goals that challenge conventional wisdom on what can and can't be done.